 Try This: Exercise #1: The Forbidden Word List

 For example, your tech CEO might use “leverage,” “scale,” “optimize,” “interface,” and “disrupt” relentlessly, but would rather die than say “magic,” “impossible,” “destiny,” “spirit,” or “gut feeling.”
 Meanwhile, your mystical bookshop owner might constantly reference things being “aligned,” “destined,” “resonant,” “authentic,” and “manifested,” while avoiding “coincidence,” “random,” “logical,” “efficient,” or “metrics.”
-This exercise forces you to think about how each character’s worldview shapes their language.
-The tech CEO sees everything through the lens of measurable outcomes; the bookshop owner through cosmic significance. |
+Ready to Stop Circling and Start Rewriting?

 Creating distinctive voices goes deeper than giving everyone a catchphrase (though “Yippee-ki-yay” worked pretty well for John McClane).
 True character-specific vocabulary encompasses: